ErpNetDocs/tech/modules/crm/crm-common/crm-common-concepts/determine-product-price.md

-# Determine Product Price
+# Determine product price

-When trying to determine a Product Price, we have to specify some required conditions:
+When trying to determine a product price, we have to specify some required conditions:

 - **Product**
 - **Quantity**